Tinryland: Notable people and diaspora

 In nearby Clonmelsh Church Graveyard (Rath Melsigi) are buried the ancestors of Walt Disney and members of the Butler family.

 Pierce Butler of Garryhundon was one of the architects of the American Constitution and was one of its signatories in Philadelphia in 1788.
 He went on to represent South Carolina at George Washington's Presidential Inauguration.
 He went on to become adviser to three consecutive presidents and turned down a nomination to run for the Vice-Presidency before his death in 1822.

 A commemoration stone to the 1798 rebellion was erected on the main approach road to the village on the 200th anniversary of the uprising in 1998.
 The monument was built in honour of the locals who fought and died in the insurrection and at the battle of Carlow in May 1798.

-Tinryland GFC
+Sport

-Tinryland GFC are a gaelic football club established in 1888.
-Since the club's establishment, it has won the Carlow Senior Football Championship 15 times, 7 U21 Football Championships, 1 Minor Football Championship, 1 Intermediate Football Championship, 4 Junior A Football Championships, 1 Junior B Football Championship.
+The local Gaelic Athletic Association (GAA) club, Tinryland GFC, fields Gaelic football teams in competitions organised by the Carlow County Board.
+Since the club's establishment in 1888, it has won the Carlow Senior Football Championship 15 times, seven U21 Football Championships, two Minor Football Championship, one Intermediate Football Championship, four Junior A Football Championships and one Junior B Football Championship.

+The local Ladies' Gaelic football (LGFA) team, Bennekerry/Tinryland LGFA, won the All-Ireland Ladies' Intermediate Club Football Championship in 2024.